jeffreyigims/rust_redis/README.md

 This is how maintain the state of reach request.
 A `Connection` is initialized after each incoming TCP connection is `accept`ed.
 We maintain two buffers for incoming and outgoing data. `want_to_write` indicates we have data in our `write_buffer` we should send back the client. `want_close` indicates the client closed it's side of the connection and we should close our side.

-The server implements an event loop that continously `poll`s open connections and checks if they are ready to be read from or write to if applicable. `poll` is a syscall provided by the operating system.
+The server implements an event loop that continuously `poll`s open connections and checks if they are ready to be read from or write to if applicable. `poll` is a syscall provided by the operating system.

 ```
 while self.run.load(Ordering::SeqCst) {